jan-hen-hel/micro-segmentation/experiment-4/Readme.md

-# Experiment 4
+# Experiment 4 - MAC Spoofing

 Experiment 4 is based on experiment 1.
 In this experiment, GIOT-21 tries to impersonate GIOT-20 by changing its spoofing its MAC.
 For simplicity, GIOT-20 is offline during the experiment.
+It utilizes APU-11 from the topology of experiment 1.

 The log is shown below